simonangel-fong/Note_Tech/container/kubernetes/networking/service/service.md

     - No selector, just returns a `CNAME`.

 - `Service Discovery`

   - **Inside** the `cluster`, `Services` are **automatically registered** with `DNS`.
   - e.g., `nginx-service.default.svc.cluster.local`
   - Other Pods can talk to it **using this name** instead of IP.

+- Cannot ping a serivce:
+  - because svc is virtual.

+---

 ### Imperative Commands